ziwen-xie/SpamFilter/Readme.md

 ## Input Data Structure
 The input data is a matrix that contains four arrays:
 - `X` is a (1000,200) array that represents training input data.
-Each set of X is a 200 word email.
+Each email has a length of X, and if at index i it contains the word "refinance", it is recorded as 1, if not, it is recorded as 0.
 - `y` is the training labels of shape (1000,1).
-Each set of y is a binary number of 0 or 1, which represent whether or not the email is spam.
+Each index of y is a binary number of 0 or 1, which represent whether or not the email is spam.
 0 means not spam and 1 means spam.
 - `X2` is a (1000,200) array that represent text input data, which is 1000 emails for test
 - `y2` is a (1000,1) binary label for test data.